ComPlat/ChemistryKnowledgeBase/doc/ChemExtension.md

 * *Molecules and molecule collections*

   Molecule and molecule collection pages are in a separate namespace "Molecule".
-Each page there represents one molecule or one collection of molecules (cf. section "Concepts").
+Each page there represents one molecule or one collection of molecules (cf. section "Terms").
 They usually contain metadata about the molecule like mass or trivialname.

 ## Namespaces